 The Sampling Hypothesis: implementing probabilistic learning and inference in the cortex

+How can probabilistic computation be realistically implemented in the brain?
 The probabilistic framework requires a continuous reciprocal interaction between groups of elements at different levels of the hierarchical representation in sharp contrast with the traditional feed-forward view of how visual information is processed in the cortex.
-However, there are very few proposals as to how such coding can be implemented realistically in the brain.
-We have developed such a proposal based on two basic hypotheses: 1) the cortex represents a generative model of the outside world, 2) neural activity can be functionally described as samples from the posterior probability of causes given the visual input (Fiser, Berkes, Orban & Lengyel, 2010).
-In earlier work, we have shown that, both at the level of primary visual cortex and at higher areas, the representation of visual information is best described as the activity pattern of cell assemblies suited for representing probabilities rather than a set of independent feature detectors (Weliky, Fiser, Hunt & Wagner, 2003, Dobbins, Jeo, Fiser & Allman, 1998).
+However, there are very few proposals as to how such coding can be accomplished in the brain.
+We have developed such a proposal based on two basic hypotheses: 1) the cortex represents a generative model of the outside world, 2) neural activity can be functionally described as samples from the posterior probability of inferred causes given the visual input (Fiser, Berkes, Orban & Lengyel, 2010).
+In our earlier work, we have provided evidence that, both at the level of primary visual cortex and at higher areas, the representation of visual information is better conceptualized as the activity pattern of cell assemblies suited for representing probabilities rather than a set of independent feature detectors (Weliky, Fiser, Hunt & Wagner, 2003; Dobbins, Jeo, Fiser & Allman, 1998).
 We have also shown that the precise developmental pattern and the correlational structure of cell responses in the primary visual cortex calls in question the notion that ongoing cortical activity is accidental noise unrelated to visual coding (Fiser, Chiu & Weliky 2004).

 The effects of sequential perception and learning

-All perceptual tasks unfold in time and there are strong consequences of the sequential nature of these processes.
-Although short-term effects have been vigorously investigated recently within the framework of sequential decision making, the long-term effects during sequential perception and learning are much less studied.
-Using a sequential decision making framework, we showed that long-term effects can be as strong in influencing momentary perceptions and decision as short-term effects, and that these effects cannot be explained by a gradual and continuous evidence integration as assumed by classical drift diffusion models (Arato & Fiser in prep).
-We also found that observers automatically develop a full generative model of their perceptual experience even in the simplest tasks, and modify this model according to new experience.
-For example, when multiple adjustments of the model can describe the observer's experience, the observer unconsciously applies an optimal cue-combination-like arbitration, and chooses the adjustment that involves changing parameters of the model that proved to be less reliable in the past (Koblinger, Arato & Fiser in prep).
+What are the computational consequences of sequential processing in the brain?
+All perceptual and cognitive tasks unfold in time with strong consequences of this sequential nature.
+While the sampling framework itself implies sequential computation on one scale (Orban, Berkes, Fiser, Lengyel 2016; Haefner, Berkes & Fiser 2016), additional dynamics come in play with the temporal changes in the sensory input, the internal states and goals during behavioral tasks.
+Until recently, research focused mostly on the short-term effects of such changes in simple setups raising the question of how the results of these investigations generalize to more complex natural situations allowing multiple long-term effects.
+Using a sequential decision making framework and a setup with changes in the sensory input that could be interpreted in multiple competing ways, we showed that long-term effects can influence momentary perceptions and decisions as strongly as short-term effects, and that these effects cannot be explained by models developed for describing simple sequential effects studied earlier.
+We also found that observers automatically develop a full generative model of their perceptual experience even in the simplest tasks, and modify this model probabilistically according to new experience.
+Specifically, when multiple adjustments of this model can describe their momentary experience, observer's unconsciously apply an optimal cue-combination-like arbitration, and select the adjustment that involves changing those parameters of their model that proved to be less reliable in the past (Koblinger, Arato & Fiser, in prep).

 Emergence of visual constancies and invariances